yasutakatou/secretloader/README.md

 ## Register the secret information to be replaced in the Secret Manager.

-Register the information you wish to embed in Secrets Manager
+Register the information you wish to embed in Secrets Manager<br>

-note) Please register with Secret Manager in plain text. note) It works even if you don't use profiles and set credentials in environment variables.
+note) Please register with Secret Manager in plain text.<br>
+note) It works even if you don't use profiles and set credentials in environment variables.

 # Template file